 The fuel economy of a vehicle is not only a factor of the energy required for a vehicle or machine to operate, equally as important is the energy produced by a fuel per unit of measure.
 Of the fossil fuels, heating oil, diesel, and petroleum have the highest energy densities.

-However, no engine is capable of capturing the total energy potential of a fuel.
+However, no engine is capable of capturing the total energy potential of fuel.
 For one, engines burn fuel inefficiently.
 Another reason energy potential is lost out the tailpipe as the exhaust is that fuels burn inefficiently.

-Fuels burn inefficiently, often times, because of a lack of oxygen.
+Fuels burn inefficiently, oftentimes, because of a lack of oxygen.
 Fuel catalysts allow for a great oxygenation of fuel molecules.

 Why Fuels Do Not Burn Completely

 Refined fossil fuels, on a molecular level, are not a homogenous mixture.
 Instead, they are a clumpy mix of fuel clusters.
 And the longer a fossil fuel sits after refinement, the more clusters develop and grow.
-And the greater the energy density of a fossil fuel, the less homogenous the fuel is.
+And the greater the energy density of fossil fuel, the less homogenous the fuel is.

 Diesel and fuel oil, for example, are the least homogenous of refined fossil fuels.
 Only crude oil is more heterogeneous.

 Fuel clusters burn poorly because the fuel molecules in the center of a fuel cluster are not exposed to oxygen.
-Without oxygen, the molecules in a fuel will not combust.
+Without oxygen, the molecules in fuel will not combust.
 The effect is an incomplete combustion.